A Clandestini / WestEnd61 / Rex Features image via NewScientist

 Simply put, a municipal finance directer is a fiduciary and thus is mandated to speak the truth, however, Quincy’s Municipal Fiance Director did not do so when asked about the city’s credit rating at the recent city council meeting.

-Granted, Quincy’s municipal finance director spends much of his work time with certain city officials known for not speaking forthrightly; even so, such is no excuse nor is doing so the result of a compelling physiological contagion.
+Granted, Quincy’s municipal finance director spends much of his work time with certain city officials known for not speaking forthrightly; even so, such is no excuse nor is doing so even if the result of a compelling physiological contagion.

 Rather, the misstatement is perhaps better seen as a real life example as to what can happen if one lies down with dogs that have fleas.